Andy Oyler

+He was born in Newville, Pennsylvania and attended Washington & Jefferson College.
 He batted and threw right-handed.
 He was small in stature and was an excellent fielder, but not a good hitter.
 Even so, he was difficult to pitch to, since he would crouch "pretzel-like" in the batter's box to make his strike zone smaller.
 He died in East Pennsboro Township, Pennsylvania.

 Shortest home run in history

 In 1953, sportswriter Jocko Maxwell published an article in Baseball Digest and item in Catholic Digest describing the shortest home run in baseball history.
-Maxwell described a baseball game where Oyler, as a shortstop for the Minneapolis Millers, was crouched in the batters' box in the bottom of the ninth inning and ducked to avoid a pitch thrown at his head.
-The ball hit Oyler's bat, which was still resting on his shoulder, and became stuck in approximately 24 inches of mud in front of home plate.
-Oyler was able to complete an inside-the-park home run before any opposing players were able to find the ball.
-Maxwell's article indicated that the story was originally told by WWRL radio station in Woodside, New York.
+Maxwell described a baseball game where Oyler, as a shortstop for the Minneapolis Millers, was crouched in the batters' box in the bottom of the ninth inning and ducked to avoid a high pitch thrown at his head.
+The ball hit Oyler's bat, still resting on his shoulder, and became stuck in approximately 24 inches of mud in front of home plate.
+Oyler was then able to complete an inside-the-park home run before any opposing players were able to find the ball.
+Maxwell's article indicated the story was originally told by WWRL radio station in Woodside, New York.
 This story was repeated by sportswriter Bill Bryson Sr. in Baseball Digest in 1958.
-Another version of the story, as told by Halsey Hall, had Oyler chopping at a low pitch and sticking the ball into the mud 5 feet from home plate.
+Another version of the story, as told by Halsey Hall, had Oyler chopping at a low pitch and sticking the ball into the mud 2 feet from home plate.

 Controversy

-Baseball historian Stew Thornley is skeptical of the story of Oyler's home run, pointing out that no contemporary news reports described the incident.
+Baseball historian Stew Thornley is skeptical of the story of Oyler's home run, pointing out there was no contemporary news report which described the incident.
 Other modern reference sources recount the story without caveat.

-In Popular Culture
+In popular culture

 The story was the subject of a book of baseball lore by Michael G. Bryson called The Twenty-Four-Inch Home Run.
 It was also the inspiration for the children's book, Mudball by Matt Tavares, which won the 2005 Parents' Choice Awards Gold Award.
 In the "Author's Note" Tavares describes the story of Oyler's home run as being folklore*.